bekah-murphy/activity-tracker/README.md

 # Activity Tracker Application

-The activity tracker application is a SpringBoot application that logs the time spent on an activity action such as jumping, running, and hopping.
+The Activity Tracker Application is a Spring Boot application that logs the time spent on an activity action such as jumping, running, and hopping.
 After an action is logged the service can return statistics on a given action, such as the average time spent performing a given action.